dublr/dublr/DublrAPI.md

 The mint price is returned as `0` after 30 doubling periods (90 days each) from the creation of the Dublr contract, and minting is disabled after this time (i.e. after ~7.5 years total), fixing the total supply forever.

 The initial mint price is ETH per DUBLR is 0.000005, meaning that initially, 1/0.000005 == 200000 DUBLR tokens are minted for every ETH token spent by a buyer.
-If 1 ETH is equivalent to US$2000, then this means 1 DUBLR is equivalent to US$0.01.
-Ninety days after contract launch, 1 DUBLR will be equivalent to US$0.02.
+If you spent 1 ETH wei right after the Dublr contract is launched, you would end up with 200000 DUBLR wei (both tokens use the same equivalence of 1 token = `10^18` wei), and ninety days later, after the mint price has doubled once, spending another 1 ETH on minting would cause only roughly 100000 DUBLR tokens to be minted.
 (See [Disclaimers](README.md#Disclaimers) re. non-monetary-equivalence of DUBLR tokens.)

 However, minting will also cease when the supply of tokens listed for sale in the built-in DEX, at a price below the current mint price, exceeds buyer demand.
 This will happen once the minting price becomes exorbitant relative to the market price.